Diane Ahlborn, CSEA Appointee

 Toy Pigati, Joint Appointee

-Ms. Carli was first appointed to the Personnel Commission in 2007.
+Ms. Pigati was first appointed to the Personnel Commission in 2007.
 She retired from the Antioch Unified School District in 2004 after 27 years of service at the district office level.
 She has a son and daughter-in-law, and twin granddaughters.
-Aside from caring for her granddaughters during the work week, Ms. Carli is a member of P.E.O. which is a philanthropic educational organization dedicated to the advancement of women through scholarships, grants, awards, and loans.
+Aside from caring for her granddaughters during the work week, Ms. Pigati is a member of P.E.O. which is a philanthropic educational organization dedicated to the advancement of women through scholarships, grants, awards, and loans.

 Mary Helen Rocha, District Appointee